-Caviar Galilee’s innovative aquaculture startup was founded in 1992, when a team of devoted entrepreneurs and aquaculture professionals imported genuine Russian sturgeon (Acipenser gueldenstaedtii) fingerlings directly from the Caspian Sea to a farm located in the North of Israel.
+Caviar Galilee’s innovative aquaculture startup was launched in 1992, when a dedicated team of entrepreneurs and aquaculture professionals imported genuine Osetra sturgeon (Acipenser Gueldenstaedti) fingerlings directly from the Caspian Sea to a farm located in the North of Israel.

-The Russian Osetra, one of world’s rarest species of sturgeon and the source of the world’s highest quality caviar, has been acclimated incredibly well to the ice-cold, pure Galilee water.
-The sturgeons are raised in conditions that closely match their natural habitat.
-Moreover, Karat’s ecological preservation specialists have succeeded in improving the environmental conditions in which the fish develop.
+The Osetra is one of the rarest species of sturgeon and the source of the world’s highest quality caviar.
+The cold, pure Galilee water offers ideal conditions for the sturgeons that closely match their natural habitat.
+In addition, the farm’s ecological preservation specialists were able to improve upon the environmental conditions in which the fish develop.

-The farm is located in close proximity to the main source of the Jordan River, the Dan Springs, which flow with crystal clear snow waters from the peaks of Mount Hermon.
-The water which gravitates through the site is considered drinking water - clear, pure and rich in oxygen, providing a variety of nutrients that allow the fish to thrive.
+The farm is located in close proximity to the main source of the Jordan River, the Dan Springs, which brings crystal clear snow waters from the peaks of Mount Hermon.
+The water that flows to the site is clear, pure and rich in oxygen, providing a variety of nutrients that allow the fish to thrive.

-The farm practices sustainable breeding process and has succeeded in creating meticulous breeding environment that enhances the conditions of the sturgeons’ natural habitat.
-As a result, Karat Caviar is an excellent example of the superb quality and taste achieved by breeding genuine Russian Osetra sturgeon.
-Born in captivity, the sturgeon is carefully cared for and therefor reaches maturity faster than in the wild.
-The fish are raised in a controlled, clean, and secure environment, making the quality of the caviar consistently first-class.
+The farm practices sustainable breeding and has created a meticulous environment that enhances the conditions of the sturgeon’s natural habitat.
+As a result, Karat Caviar offers the kind of superb quality and taste that can only be achieved by breeding genuine Osetra sturgeon.
+From the moment they’re born, the sturgeons are meticulously cared for, which allows them to reach maturity faster than in the wild.
+The fish are raised in a highly controlled, clean, and secure environment, making the quality of the caviar as consistent as it is delectable.

-During breeding, the female sturgeon, which carry an average of two kilograms of eggs.
-Each sturgeon on our farm is monitored to determine the size and quality of their eggs.
-The caviar is produced separately from each fish and every tin of Karat Caviar contains caviar produced from one single fish so that each tin contains the purest caviar, reflected in its remarkable color and taste.
+During breeding, the female sturgeon carries an average of two kilograms of eggs.
+Each sturgeon on our farm is monitored to determine the size and quality of her eggs.
+The caviar from each fish is produced separately, which means every tin of Karat Caviar comes from one single fish to ensure it contains the purest caviar, reflected in its remarkable color and taste.